bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

-<p style='text-align: justify;'>Hello - we’re <b>Bromodachi</b>; the developers behind Bombermania; and I’m Dat - the game designer of the team.
-In this post, we’ll discuss the game itself - what are the goods - the bads - and the uglies - about this game.</p>
+<style>Hello - we’re <b>Bromodachi</b>; the developers behind Bombermania; and I’m Dat - the game designer of the team.
+In this post, we’ll discuss the game itself - what are the goods - the bads - and the uglies - about this game. {text-align: right}</style>

 ## About the game